On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Introduction

 \section{Introduction}

 Massive machine-type communications (mMTC) is an evolving 5G use-case, expected to serve around $10^6$ devices per square kilometer~\cite{ref_shariatmadari_commag_2015}.
 The users in mMTC applications are sporadically active and transmit short packets to a central base station (BS)~\cite{ref_xia_comstd_2019}.
 Grant-free random access (GFRA) protocols are appropriate in mMTC applications since they incur a low control and signaling overhead~\cite{ref_liu_spmag_2018, ref_liu_tsp_2018}.
-Typically, in these protocols, users transmit packets (consisting of a header containing pilot symbols followed by the data payload) by randomly accessing resource elements (REs).
-Since the length of orthogonal pilots scales linearly with the number of users, the overhead of assigning orthogonal pilots becomes prohibitively expensive.
+Typically, in these protocols, users transmit packets (consisting of a header containing pilot symbols followed by the data payload) by randomly accessing resource blocks (RBs).\footnote{We refer to the time-frequency resource as resource blocks (RBs) in this work since each RB can accommodate a whole data packet. } Since the length of orthogonal pilots scales linearly with the number of users, the overhead of assigning orthogonal pilots becomes prohibitively expensive.
 Thus, pilot contamination is inevitable due to the use of non-orthogonal pilots, and has to be accounted for while analyzing the performance of GFRA protocols for mMTC.

 One popular GFRA protocol is irregular repetition slotted aloha (IRSA)~\cite{ref_liva_toc_2011,ref_paolini_tit_2015}, which is the focus of this paper.
-Users in IRSA transmit replicas of their packets on a randomly selected subset of the available REs.
-The indices of the REs in which they transmit make up the access pattern matrix (APM).
+Users in IRSA transmit replicas of their packets on a randomly selected subset of the available RBs.
+The indices of the RBs in which they transmit make up the access pattern matrix (APM).
 Existing works in IRSA assume availability of perfect channel state information (CSI) at the BS, which is difficult to achieve, especially when non-orthogonal pilots are employed.
 Channel estimation errors and pilot contamination due to non-orthogonal pilots can erase much of the gains promised by IRSA protocols.
 Thus, one of the main goals of this paper is to understand the impact of estimated CSI on the performance of IRSA when non-orthogonal pilots are used.